CyberForgeEx-Labs/MALFORGE/README.md

 Check the respective folders for detailed examples and usage instructions.

 ## Inspiration
 This project is heavily inspired by [malapi.io](https://malapi.io) by Mr. Dox, which provides an excellent resource for malware-related APIs.
-I aim to complement it by offering practical, hands-on code demonstrations.
+I aim to complement it by offering practical, hands-on C code demonstrations for useful APIs.

 ## Contact
 For questions, suggestions, or feedback, open an issue on this repository or reach out via <vasandilaksan@gmail.com>.